fredgibbs/fredgibbs.github.io/courses/digital-history/transcription-guidelines.md

 In ~800 words, you have three goals:
 - To show me that you've done the transcription assignment (to transcribe MOST of THREE PAGES) of the same document or of different ones.
 - If you've spent a lot of time on a page, but can't get every single word, move on!
 There's only so much we can contribute on our first time.
-- To document your experience to an informed but general audience (like us!).
+- To document your experience to a general audience
 - To critique your transcription project, the interface and the user experience.
+- To comment on how the assignment brings up critical issues at the intersection of technology and the humanities.

 ## Goals beyond the course
-Part of the goal of your digital portfolios is to show off your fluency moving between digital/analog texts/tools and qualitative/quantitative methods and analyses.
-Imagine that you are writing this for a potential employer who is intrigued by the "Digital History" course on your transcript.
-What does this allow you to do?
-Your essay ()
+Part of the goal of your digital portfolios is to show off your fluency moving between digital/analog texts + tools and qualitative/quantitative methods + analyses.
+Imagine that you are writing this for a potential employer who is intrigued by the "Digital History" course on your transcript. **Describe (in terms of the transcription exercise) how the relevant aspects of the course help you think differently.**

 ## Basic Requirements
 - ~800 words (but there is no maximum, so take the space you need to describe and analyze your experience)
-- Needs to be a separate PAGE on your portfolio, not a blog post
+- Needs to be a separate PAGE on your portfolio, NOT a blog post
 - Clear, concise, and meaningful writing (no fluff!)
 - Must include screenshots of what you're doing (both the texts you transcribe and the aspects of the interface you want to critique).
 - Reflect critically on what you're doing using course readings.
-This is not optional--the point of the other readings is that you can use them!
+This is not optional--the point of the readings is that you can use them!

 ## What to comment on